SalesCraft-Kyle-Na/posts/salesforce-platform-cache/README.md

 Hello devs,

-**Platform Cache** is a Salesforce feature, which allows you provides faster performance and better reliablity.
-Frequently used data are stored in memory layer, so can be easily accessed by your applications without additional SOQL or API request.
-With Platform Cache, you can also allocate cache space so that some apps or operations don\'t steal capacity from others.
+**Platform Cache** is a Salesforce feature, which allows you to provide faster performance and better reliablity.
+Frequently used data are stored in memory layer, so it can be easily accessed by your applications without additional SOQL or API request.

 ---

 # What is Cache?

-**Cache** is a temporary storage, which keeps frequently using data.
+**Cache** is a temporary storage, that keeps frequently using data.
 It makes your application really fast, because instead of retrieving data you have them at hand.
-Cache is basically, used to reduce the average time to access data from database/API requests.
+In short, Cache is used to reduce the average time to access data from database/API requests.

-**Real life example:** Let\'s assume that you like milk.
-You keep it in your fridge (**cache**), which is easily accessible and faster for whole shopping process.
-However, if you cannot find there your lovely milk (**data**), what you need to do?
-Buy a cow or go shopping (**database/API request**). ?
+**Real life example:**
+Let\'s assume that you like milk.
+You keep it in your fridge (**cache**), which is easily accessible.
+However, if you run out of milk (**data**), what you need to do?
+Buy a cow or go shopping (**database/API request**).

 ---